1The “Canadian dream”: myth or reality?

 Opening a bank account

 Canadian payroll regulations call for employers to pay employees on a regular basis, whether weekly, bi-weekly, semi-monthly or monthly.
 Most regular employees are paid every two weeks by direct deposit.
-Casual or temporary employees with flexible schedule may be paid by cheque (and remember it will take a few days for the cheque to clear!).
+Casual or temporary employees with flexible schedules may be paid by cheque (and remember it will take a few days for the cheque to clear!).
 Regardless, you need to have a bank account in Canada to get paid—your employer isn’t going to transfer money to your bank account abroad!

 Before choosing a Canadian financial institution, check if your bank at home has a subsidiary in Canada (e.g. HSBC) or a partnership with a Canadian bank.
+You can also check our special deals with Desjardins and the National Bank of Canada.

 Next chapter